 - Take advantage of any employee health insurance benefits you have.
 It’s worth taking a peek into your plan because although most plans seem to cover 2-3 speech therapy hours per year, there are some plans that are much more generous.
 Also consider any Health Care Spending Account dollars you might have.
 Share this information with your SLP who may be able to help you maximize these funds.

 - There are Charities that offer grants some children with apraxia may qualify for.
-The President’s Choice Children’s Charity is an options for families with an annual income under $70K and have a diagnosis secondary to apraxia (currently they do not fund CAS only) and the Elks of Canada have a personal assistance program for children who live in their Lodge communities.
-Additionally, CASANA has included Canadian children in their iPads for Apraxia Program and Canadian parents when offering parent scholarships to their annual conferences.
+The Elks of Canada have a personal assistance program for children who live in their Lodge communities and Jennifer Ashleigh Children’s Charity also offers financial support to families who qualify for support.
+Additionally, Apraxia Kids has included Canadian children in their Speech Tablets for Apraxia Program and Canadian parents when offering parent scholarships to their annual conferences.

 - Learn what you can about apraxia!
 There are excellent articles available at http://www.apraxia-kids.org/ at no cost, as well as reasonably priced webinars.
 As a parent you are welcome to attend most events and webinars directed at SLPs, just ask the organizer!
 Having a bit of extra knowledge behind you can be really helpful – a great way to advocate for your child is to be working with the same information your SLP has.